The Ultimate Guide to Observing Jupiter

 There are so many cool features to see on and around Jupiter that you can quickly become mesmerized.
 It is almost as if you are staring at a beautiful, colorful marble – especially while observing through a larger aperture telescope at medium to high magnification.
 While a camera will certainly pick up more subtle detail than your eyes, you will never be disappointed while visually observing Jupiter on a night of steady seeing.

-Galilean Moons: Although Jupiter currently has between 80 and 95 moons, you will see 4 of the brightest Galilean moons – Io, Europa, Ganymede, and Callisto.
+Galilean Moons: Although Jupiter currently has 95 moons, you will see 4 of the brightest Galilean moons – Io, Europa, Ganymede, and Callisto.
 These moons will appear as tiny pinpoints of light at low power through most amateur telescopes and binoculars.
 But with higher magnification, they will begin to appear as small disks.
 You'll see how fast these moons travel as they orbit Jupiter; note their positions and check again in an hour or so.
 Sometimes, you will see these moons passing in front or behind the planet and disappear for a while before reappearing on the other side.
 At times, a moon may cast its shadow on Jupiter's clouds and appear as a tiny "black dot," slowly moving across the planet as the hours pass.
 This dot is called a shadow transit, which occurs quite frequently.
 Sometimes, you might be lucky to observe a double or even rarer triple transit.

 image credit: earthsky.org

-When we observe Jupiter, we look at its clouds' top layer.
+Belts and Zones: When we observe Jupiter, we look at its clouds' top layer.
 Cloud bands have different temperatures and chemical makeup that results in different colors.
 Dark-colored bands are known as "belts," while light-colored bands are "zones."
 Reddish clouds are found at higher altitudes, while brown/cream-colored clouds are found at mid-level regions, and bluish clouds are found at the lowest altitudes.
 The view will reveal the two main cloud belts that appear as dark stripes across Jupiter's surface in a modest telescope.

 Depending on the size of your telescope and current atmospheric conditions, it may be possible to see shadings towards the poles.
 With increased magnification, you may glimpse white and dark ovals, bluish swirls within the bands called festoons, and other odd markings.
 It is always interesting to explore Jupiter's constantly changing face as new areas of the planet rotate into view.